 b) Mechanical properties

 e) Electrical and optical properties

-Exact measurements of high temperature properties require a precisely defined local temperature and an atmosphere, which is adapted to the sample material, such as inert gas atmosphere for oxidation-sensitive samples for instance.
-In addition, the measured volume must be representative for the material.
+Exact measurements of high-temperature properties require a precisely defined local temperature and an atmosphere, which is adapted to the sample material, such as inert gas atmosphere for oxidation-sensitive samples for instance.
+Besides, the measured volume must be representative of the material.
 For highly heterogeneous materials like coarse pottery, refractory materials or composite materials, some 10 to 100 cm³ are required.
-These requirements are met with the TOM systems.
+These requirements are met with TOM systems.

 TOM methods for process optimization

 At Fraunhofer-Center HTL, eight self-developed TOM facilities are available - specifically designed for in-situ measurement D and optimization of thermal processes.
 The systems are used for the following heat treatment processes: